billythemusical/simple-osc/README.md

 OSC was originally developed at [CNMAT](https://www.cnmat.berkeley.edu/opensoundcontrol) by Adrian Freed, Matthew Wright, and others.

-There are many other useful examples for Arduino/Teensy the [OSC repo](https://github.com/CNMAT/OSC).
+The Arduino examples were slightly modified from this Freed and Yotam Mann's [Arduino/Teensy OSC repo](https://github.com/CNMAT/OSC).